 Your room will have a bed, dresser, desk, light, bookshelf, and sink.
 The cost of bedding and linens is included in housing fees.
-All students will be provided with a bedding pack upon arrival.
-The cost of the bedding pack is approximately £25 and had historically been added to your housing bill.
-Past students have found the bedding pack very convenient.
-The bedding pack contains: a duvet, duvet cover, pillow, pillow case, and a bottom sheet for a single bed.
+All students will be provided with a bedding pack upon arrival, including a duvet, duvet cover, pillow, pillow case, and bottom sheet for a single bed.
+The cost of the bedding pack is approximately £25 and is added to your housing bill.